 For TEP, having enough renewable energy to supply the University's needs helped drive the energy provider to invest in more carbon-free resources.
 TEP had already announced plans to build the 100-megawatt Wilmot facility and 100-megawatts of the Oso Grande Project when the University and TEP entered into negotiations.
 With the University's desire to drive additional capacity onto the local grid, TEP expanded the project from 100-megawatts to 250-megawatts.

-The two solar demonstration projects will help to anchor the off-site agreement to campus in a highly visible manner, enabling campus and community members alike to understand the full scope of the agreement, while also allowing for novel research and teaching opportunities.
+As part of the larger agreement, the University and TEP agreed to fund two solar demonstration projects that help to anchor the off-site agreement to campus in a highly visible manner, enabling campus and community members alike to understand the full scope of the agreement, while also allowing for novel research and teaching opportunities.

-One of these demonstration sites will complete phase two of the ENR2 Rooftop PV+ Project, a system atop the University’s Environment and Natural Resources 2 building that combines a green space or agriculture ("agri"-culture) with solar technology (photo-"voltaics") to create a hybrid system that maximizes the efficiency and benefits of each.
-"Agrivoltaic" and PV+ systems, especially rooftop systems, are an emerging area of research, particularly in arid and semi-arid environments and in areas with limited space and competing land-use needs.
-The other demonstration site will cap off the completion of the University's Student Success District, located adjacent to an outdoor classroom.
+One of these demonstration sites supported the completion of phase two of the ENR2 Rooftop PV+ Project, a system atop the University’s Environment and Natural Resources 2 building.
+PV+ systems are similar to "agrivolatic" systems which combine a green space or agriculture ("agri"-culture) with solar technology (photo-"voltaics") to create a hybrid system that maximizes the efficiency and benefits of each.
+Rather than growing food through this Project, we have planted the green roof with a mix of 35 native perennial and annual, pollinator-friendly plant species.
+Agrivoltaic and PV+ systems, especially rooftop systems, are an emerging area of research, particularly in arid and semi-arid environments and in areas with limited space and competing land-use needs.
+The second demonstration site is still under consideration but should be installed on campus by the end of 2023.

-Both projects will be fitted with physical and online dashboards that will display the real-time generation of energy from the projects themselves, as well as the energy from the two off-campus facilities powering the majority of campus.
-With the inclusion of these projects, the University of Arizona is fulfilling its mission of institutional excellence and meeting its operational needs in ways that support both its teaching, research and environmental sustainability goals.
+By including these demonstration projects, the University of Arizona is fulfilling its mission of institutional excellence and meeting its operational needs in ways that support both its teaching, research, and environmental sustainability goals.